ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Base64 to Artifact
 Creates a new artifact from a Base64 string.
-You can  specify the artifact type and description.
+You can also specify the artifact type and description.

  ![screenshot: fn-utilities-base64-to-artifact ](./screenshots/fn-utilities-base64-to-artifact.png)